How Do I Start?

 As part of our site design process, we will automatically set up your site so it can be maintained by you using Adobe Contribute, our recommended site maintenance solution and the only software we support.
 Free training is provided by our office for the sites we designed.

-[Please note that, if your site was not designed by our team, or if was designed prior to 2004, then it may need to be redesigned significantly to work with Contribute in a manner that we can support.]
+[Please note that, if your site was not designed by our team, or if was designed using outdated coding standards, then it may need to be redesigned significantly to work with Contribute in a manner that we can support.]

 Using other web authoring software is not recommended in most cases.
 If you do choose this option, Adobe Dreamweaver is probably the best choice since there are courses offered on campus for Penn employees.
 Please be advised, however, that our office does not provide support for Dreamweaver or any other web authoring software except for Contribute.